 With all of that in mind, it's a wonder that so many event professionals consistently struggle to value their work for profitability.
 Here's the truth, plain and simple: you are worth it.
 You are worth the extra markup that you're going to invest in educational purposes and the additional labor fee you're charging for the client who wants a chunk of your time every day from the time they sign the contract to the time they say "I do."
 You are worth the higher rate on rental items you spent years tracking down to build out a perfect collection.
 You.
 Are.
 Worth.
 It.

-It's time for event professionals to reject the idea of an industry standard and start pricing for what you're truly worth.
+It's time for event professionals to think twice about just accepting what others think the industry standard is and start pricing for what you're truly worth.
 Remember, pricing is not simply talking about raw materials, but the blood, sweat, and tears that you put into making each client feel so special and making their big event into the event of their dreams.

 We would love to help you learn how to best price out your events and rentals!
 Check out our top Excel calculator downloads to start pricing what you're truly worth and what you need to be profitable: